jaanli/exploring_american_community_survey_data/README.md

 ## Househould level variables available in the data

-The following variables are available for every household in the data (alongside 79 weight replicates for computing population-level weighted estimates):
+The following variables are available for every household in the data (alongside 79 weight replicates for computing population-level weighted estimates, and [allocation flags](https://www.census.gov/acs/www/methodology/sample-size-and-data-quality/item-allocation-rates/) to denote missing values that were imputed):

 ```
 Record Type